wacncontent/CustomizeTool/output/articles/app-service-web/app-service-environment-with-internal-load-balancer.md

 #### General ILB ASE management ####

 Managing an ILB ASE is largely the same as managing an ASE normally.
 You need to scale up your worker pools to host more ASP instances and scale up your Front End servers to handle increased amounts of HTTP/HTTPS traffic.
-For general information on managing the configuration of an ASE, read the document on [Configuring an Azure Environment][ASEConfig].
+For general information on managing the configuration of an ASE, read the document on [Configuring an App Service Environment][ASEConfig].

 The additional management items are certificate management and DNS management.
 You need to obtain and upload the certificate used for HTTPS after ILB ASE creation and replace it before it expires.
 Because Azure owns the base domain we can provide certificates for ASEs with an External VIP.
 Since the subdomain used by an ILB ASE can be anything, you need to provide your own certificate for HTTPS.